Human-Augment-Analytics/kernel-engagement-optimization-initiative/Initiative_questions.md

 ## What processes have you documented or begun documenting to ensure the sustainability of your initiative?
 Provide where you are hosting this procedure.
 What additional documentation do you plan to complete?
 Link documents here for review.

 The initiative has already identified a clear set of sustainability-oriented documents.
-These include the Website Engagement Procedure Document, Research Project Website Template, Website Update Workflow Guide, Website Engagement Best Practices Guide, Stakeholder Engagement Procedure Document, Stakeholder Engagement Training Guide, External Collaboration Facilitation Workflow, and Collaboration Communication Templates. fileciteturn0file0L31-L67
+These include the Website Engagement Procedure Document, Research Project Website Template, Website Update Workflow Guide, Website Engagement Best Practices Guide, Stakeholder Engagement Procedure Document, Stakeholder Engagement Training Guide, External Collaboration Facilitation Workflow, and Collaboration Communication Templates.

-These materials should be hosted in the HAAG GitHub repository in a dedicated documentation structure so they are version-controlled, visible to future project managers, and easy to update.
-A practical hosting structure would be:

-- `docs/engagement/website-engagement-procedure.md`
-- `docs/engagement/website-template.md`
-- `docs/engagement/website-update-workflow.md`
-- `docs/engagement/stakeholder-engagement-procedure.md`
-- `docs/engagement/stakeholder-training-guide.md`
-- `docs/engagement/collaboration-facilitation-workflow.md`
-- `docs/engagement/communication-templates.md`

-Additional documentation still needed includes a shared stakeholder intake form, examples of completed collaboration handoff records, ownership matrices for who updates what, and a semester-to-semester handoff checklist.
-If there are already live repository links, they should be inserted below:

-- Website Engagement Procedure: `LINK HERE`
-- Website Template: `LINK HERE`
-- Website Update Workflow: `LINK HERE`
-- Stakeholder Engagement Procedure: `LINK HERE`
-- Stakeholder Training Guide: `LINK HERE`
-- Collaboration Facilitation Workflow: `LINK HERE`
-- Communication Templates: `LINK HERE`

 ## How are you currently measuring progress toward your goals?
 What indicators of success or challenges have you identified so far?